-In just over a decade, ROCK has grown from a one-man-band into one of the UK's leading firm of tech consultants.
+In just over a decade, ROCK has grown from a one-man band into one of the UK's leading firms of technology consultants.
 Here, Rob, our CEO, describes our journey, what shaped us, what drives us forward and where we're going next.

 Now, ROCK has grown to over 130 staff and is proud to support clients in a range of industries and across a range of technology solutions including award-winning managed IT support, telecommunications, cyber security, application development and managed consultancy.
 Rob, in his own words, talks about the important question we ask ourselves and our clients regularly- what next?

 At the time, it didn’t occur to me that I’d started a business during one of the most uncertain economic periods in history.
-I believed in my vision and neither the financial crisis or ensuing recession ever crossed my mind – I was focussed on growing ROCK, on hiring new employees, winning new clients and beginning to offer services to commercial organisations.
+I believed in my vision and neither the financial crisis nor the ensuing recession ever crossed my mind – I was focused on growing ROCK, hiring new employees, winning new clients and beginning to offer services to commercial organisations.